Baptism and Romans 4

 - Faith was reckoned to Abraham as righteousness, v.
 9.

 - Abraham was justified by faith before circumcision, v.
 10.

 - Circumcision is a seal of the righteousness of faith he already had while not circumcised, v.
 11.

 - If a person is justified by faith, then he is justified by faith.
 Faith in God is what justifies him.
-If he is justified by faith then gets baptized, then he is not justified by faith, but by faith and baptism.
+If he is justified by faith, then gets baptized and then he is not justified by faith but by faith and baptism.